flutter/website/src/docs/development/ui/navigation/deep-linking.md

     -d "http://flutterbooksample.com/book/1"
 ```

-See the [Verify Android App Links][verify-android-links] documentation for more
+For more details, see the [Verify Android App Links][verify-android-links]
-details.
+documentation in the Android docs.

 ## Enable deep linking on iOS
 Add two new keys to `Info.plist` in the ios/Runner directory: